|Department||Electrical and Computer Engineering|

-Our goal is to precisely articulate what privacy means in various settings, and whether and how it can be achieved.
+Privacy has become a significant concern in modern society as personal information about individuals is increasingly collected, used, and shared, often using digital technologies, by a wide range of organizations.
+One goal of this project is to precisely articulate what privacy means in various settings, and whether and how it can be achieved.
 In other words, we seek to develop conceptual and technical frameworks in which privacy notions (policies) are given precise semantics, algorithms for enforcing such policies, and characterizations of classes of policies that can or cannot be enforced.
-In addition to general results of this form, another goal is to study specific application domains that raise significant privacy concerns in modern society and to apply these results (or specialized versions thereof) to these domains.
+In addition to general results of this form, another goal of the project is to study specific application domains that raise significant privacy concerns in modern society and to apply these results (or specialized versions thereof) to these domains.
 Our current focus is on the healthcare domain.
 We are also thinking about privacy issues on the web and in online social media.

 Protocols that enable secure communication over an untrusted network constitute an important part of the current computing infrastructure.
 Common examples of such protocols are SSL, TLS, Kerberos, and the IPSec and IEEE 802.11i protocol suites.
 SSL and TLS are used by internet browsers and web servers to allow secure transactions in applications like online banking.
 The IPSec protocol suite provides confidentiality and integrity at the IP layer and is widely used to secure corporate VPNs.
 IEEE 802.11i provides data protection and integrity in wireless local area networks, while Kerberos is used for network authentication.
 The design and security analysis of such network protocols presents a difficult problem.
 In several instances, serious security vulnerabilities were uncovered in protocols many years after they were first published or deployed.